ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 (SET) are periodic deformations of the Earth's crust caused by gravitational forces from the Moon and Sun, resulting in surface displacements of up to several centimeters.
 Correcting for SET in InSAR is crucial to prevent these predictable, cyclic motions from being misinterpreted as real ground deformation.
-ARIA-S1-GUNW products include an SET correction layer for both the reference and secondary input data that are created using the [PySolid](https://github.com/insarlab/PySolid?tab=readme-ov-file "PySolid GitHub repository" ){target=_blank} python package.
+ARIA-S1-GUNW products include an SET correction layer that are created using the [PySolid](https://github.com/insarlab/PySolid?tab=readme-ov-file "PySolid GitHub repository" ){target=_blank} python package for both the reference and secondary input data.
+These layers are packaged within the products as 3D datasets posted laterally at 0.1-degree intervals (~11 km) and vertically at the following height intervals: -1.5km, 0km, 3km, 9km.

 ### Tropospheric Delay Correction Layers